Movax12/ca65hl/manual.md

     if (mySuperCoolMacro foo && bar) goto myLabel

-In this example, the macro, **mySuperCoolMacro**, requires the '&&' to be passed.
-This will be parsed by the **if** and cause an error.
+In this example, the macro, `mySuperCoolMacro`, requires the '&&' to be passed.
+This will be parsed by the `if` and cause an error.
 To work around this:

     if (mySuperCoolMacro(foo && bar)) goto myLabel

-The macro will have to check for, and remove any parentheses, but the && will be ignored by the **if** macro.
+The macro will have to check for, and remove any parentheses, but the && will be ignored by the `if` macro.

 ### Braces (Curly Brackets)

-Curly braces should be used to enclose the entire parameter line if including any commas for any reason, such as an inline index
+Curly braces should be used to enclose the entire parameter if including any commas for any reason, such as an inline index
 instruction: